 Our global operations and our ability to deliver our services to our clients also expose us to political, economic, legal, operational, reputational, franchise and other risks that are inherent in operating in many countries, including risks of possible capital controls, exchange controls, customs duties, sanctions compliance, tax penalties, levies or assessments, legal uncertainty, broad regulatory discretion and other restrictive governmental actions, as well as the outbreak of hostilities (including the Russia-Ukraine conflict and the Israel-Hamas conflict) or political and governmental instability in certain of the countries or regions in which we conduct operations.
 The majority of our employees are located in offices outside of the U.S., and a number of those employees are located in emerging market locations.
-The cost of establishing and maintaining these offices, including costs related to information technology infrastructure, as well as the costs of attracting, training and retaining employees in these locations may be higher, or may increase at a faster rate, than we anticipate.
+The cost of establishing and retaining employees in these locations may be higher, or may increase at a faster rate, than we anticipate.
 Additionally, social and health conditions, such as public health epidemics impacting the global economy and our employees, may have a material adverse effect on our business, financial condition or results of operations.